Sana-Nashita/Sana-Nashita/README.md

 - 👋 Hi, I’m @sana-nashita
-- 👀 I’m interested in sketching caricatures
+- 👀 I’m interested in UI/UX Designing
-- 🌱 I’m currently learning UI/UX Designing
+- 🌱 I’m currently learning Sketch/Figma
 - 💞️ I’m looking to collaborate on any mobile applications/web based projects
 - 📫 How to reach me on sana2345@gmail.com